Pohlember/GFK_casestudy/README.md

 Combine the previous to approaches by stacking the model output of two models:
 1) a linear regression capturing the trend of the series as well as faciliates forecasting to the future
 2) an ensemble tree-based model to incorporate interaction terms as well as handle non-linearities in the ordinal variables

-## Lineartree-model
-As an alternative approach, build a linear regression model for each combination of hour and weekday data using only the lag_24 data.

 ## SARIMAX-model
 Lastly, explore a pure time series model building the model as a combination of autoregressive and moving average components.